Giulia1809/Giulia1809/giulias-handbook.md

 4. I am very good at learning new deep, systematic, and technical topics - and I love it -  so this is skill #3,

-5. I have good experience in both the lead researcher role and the project manager one, and I can shift as needed.
+5. I have good experience in both the lead researcher role and the project manager one, and I can shift as needed - skill #4.

 **What to know about me:**